 - 1. Chloroplast as an energy transducing organelle. - 2.
 Photosynthetic pigments and photosynthesis in bacteria and higher plants.
 Organization of thaylakoid membrane protein complex involved in photosynthesis Cyclic and non-cyclic photophosphorylation, Mechanism of photophosphorylation. - 3.
 Pathways of CO2 fixation by C3, C4, and CAM pathways. - 4.
 Photorespiration.
-Fatty acid oxidation (B-oxidation).
+Fatty acid oxidation (β-oxidation).
 Biosynthesis of fatty acids, triglycerides and cholesterol, ketone bodies synthesis.

-1. Nitrogen fixation: Diazotrophic microorganisms, nitrogen fixation genes.
-Transfer of nif genes to non-diazotrophic microorganisms.

-- 2. Organization, regulation and expression of Nif genes, - 3.
+- 1. Nitrogen fixation: Diazotrophic microorganisms, nitrogen fixation genes.
+Transfer of nifgenes to non-diazotrophic microorganisms. - 2.
+Organization, regulation and expression of Nif genes, - 3.
 Nod genes, structure function and role in nodulation, - 4.
 Photoreceptor phytochrome- Phytochrome regulated gene expression

-- 1. Assay of L-amylase from saliva

-- 2. Assay of LDH from serum

-- 3. Assay of acid and alkaline phosphatase

-- 4. A preparation of urease crystals from horsegram seeds and assay

-- 5. Purification of an enzyme and effect of time pH, temperature, substrateconcentration, enzyme concentration, inhibition on enzyme activity.
+- 1. Assay of L-amylase from saliva - 2.
+Assay of LDH from serum - 3.
+Assay of acid and alkaline phosphatase - 4.
+A preparation of urease crystals from horsegram seeds and assay - 5.
+Purification of an enzyme and effect of time pH, temperature, substrateconcentration, enzyme concentration, inhibition on enzyme activity. - 6.
+Spectrophotometric assay of Hill reaction and estimation of chlorophyll

 - 1. Principles of Biochemistry, While.
 A, Handler, P and Smith

 - 2. Biochemistry, Lehninger .A.L

 - 3. Biochemistry, DavidE.
 Metzler

 - 4. Biochemistry, LuberStryer

 - 5. Review of Physiological Chemistry, Harold A. Harper

 - 6. Outlines of Biochemistry, Conn and Stummf

 - 7. Text Book of Biochemistry, West and Todds

-- 8. Metabolic Pathways, Greenberg
+- 8. Metabolic Pathways , Greenberg

 - 9. Mitochondria, Munn

 - 10. Biochemistry 2nd/Edn